 We are seeking a highly motivated and qualified candidate for the role of full-time Architectural Historian – Principal Investigator, reporting to the Pennsylvania Regional Manager and working in our Harrisburg, PA office.
+The salary range is $75,000-$95,000, commensurate with experience.
 The Architectural Historian is responsible for evaluating the eligibility of historic buildings for listing in the National Register of Historic Places, for Section 106 compliance, and Section 4(f) documentation.
 This position works with a team including archaeologists and environmental scientists.
 The Architectural Historian provides expertise in architectural history to the office.

 The right person will enjoy: